 Many people in American society have difficulty accepting their bodily selves.
 There are many reasons for this.
 Many of us were raised with teachings about modesty that were inculcated by religion and society.
 In America, we have lived with puritanical laws about “public indecency,” which includes even such natural practices as breast feeding infants.
 Our consumer culture, on the other hand, makes use of nudity and sexuality in advertising to sell products.
 This includes the projection of the ideal bodies of models that few of us can replicate in our own bodies.

 Some people obsess about their body shape and size, even down to their feet.
 (In practicing foot washing, I’ve been amazed by how many people are ashamed of their feet.)
 The body is a perennial concern of adolescents whose body is still growing.
 They naturally compare their bodies with their peers and are anxious about their growth.
 To have their body criticized in any way by others can be devastating to their fragile egos.
-I would like to help liberate attitudes about the human body in general so that people are more accepting of our own bodies, and therefore of themselves, and therefore more confident in their human relationships.
+I would like to help liberate attitudes about the human body in general so that people are more accepting of their own bodies, and therefore of themselves, and therefore more confident in their human relationships.

 In the Beginning